 regardless of the implications.

-sources uncritically, and before citing them, we often perform investigative and feasibility studies to
+sources uncritically, and before citing them, we often perform investigative studies to

-test their veracity.
-Just Facts is also committed to documenting the facts we
+* Transparency: Just Facts is committed to documenting the facts we

 publish far more thoroughly than standard academic practice requires.
 Hence, all